MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Update-MgOrganizationBranding.md

   - `[SquareLogoDarkRelativeUrl <String>]`: A relative URL for the squareLogoDark property that is combined with a CDN base URL from the cdnList to provide the version served by a CDN.
 Read-only.
   - `[SquareLogoRelativeUrl <String>]`: A relative URL for the squareLogo property that is combined with a CDN base URL from the cdnList to provide the version served by a CDN.
 Read-only.
   - `[UsernameHintText <String>]`: A string that shows as the hint in the username textbox on the sign-in screen.
 This text must be a Unicode, without links or code, and can't exceed 64 characters.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.

-LOGINPAGELAYOUTCONFIGURATION `<IMicrosoftGraphLoginPageLayoutConfiguration>`: loginPageLayoutConfiguration
+`LOGINPAGELAYOUTCONFIGURATION <IMicrosoftGraphLoginPageLayoutConfiguration>`: loginPageLayoutConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[IsFooterShown <Boolean?>]`: Option to show the footer on the sign-in page.
   - `[IsHeaderShown <Boolean?>]`: Option to show the header on the sign-in page.
   - `[LayoutTemplateType <String>]`: layoutTemplateType

-LOGINPAGETEXTVISIBILITYSETTINGS `<IMicrosoftGraphLoginPageTextVisibilitySettings>`: loginPageTextVisibilitySettings
+`LOGINPAGETEXTVISIBILITYSETTINGS <IMicrosoftGraphLoginPageTextVisibilitySettings>`: loginPageTextVisibilitySettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[HideAccountResetCredentials <Boolean?>]`: Option to hide the self-service password reset (SSPR) hyperlinks such as 'Can't access your account?', 'Forgot my password' and 'Reset it now' on the sign-in form.
   - `[HideCannotAccessYourAccount <Boolean?>]`: Option to hide the self-service password reset (SSPR) 'Can't access your account?' hyperlink on the sign-in form.